Bers1504/unity-hdrp-shadergraph-blit/README.md

 ## Why using Graphics.Blit

-One might ask why not use an additional Camera in front of a quad to render the Shader Graph surface?
+One might ask why not use an additional Camera in front of a quad to render the Shader Graph material?
 The main reason is using Graphics.Blit to render a Shader Graph directly to a RenderTexture is WAY faster than doing the same thing with a big quad and a camera in the scene, as most of the rendering pipeline is skipped.
 It is also simpler to setup, and prevents precision issues when running